Explore Dharavi’s Kumbharwada: From Local Gem To a Global Attraction

 Kumbharwada’s rich history dates back to Mumbai’s early days.
 It all started with the art of pottery, an ancient tradition that found its home in the bustling city.

-Kumbharwada is a nearly century-old settlement founded primarily by immigrants from Saurashtra (now Gujarat) who were skilled potters.
+Kumbharwada is a nearly century-old settlement founded primarily by skilled potters from Saurashtra (now part of Gujarat) who immigrated there.
 These pioneers made Kumbharwada their home and seamlessly continued the generations-old tradition of pottery they brought with them.

 Artistry And Craftsmanship